- What do I need to do if I’m going to an appointment at MSK?

 - Virtual express check-out: If you don’t want to stop by on your way out to schedule your next appointment, let us know and we’ll contact you for any follow-up appointments.

-Yes, MSK offers telemedicine, called televisits.
-A televisit is when your healthcare provider uses a computer, smartphone, or tablet to see and talk with you.
-Ask your healthcare provider if a televisit is an option for you.Back to top
+Yes, MSK offers telemedicine visits.
+A telemedicine visit is when your healthcare provider uses a computer, smartphone, or tablet to see and talk with you.
+Ask your healthcare provider if a telemedicine visit is an option for you.Back to top

-To continue to provide you with safe, excellent care, we’ve temporarily moved to telemedicine appointments or reduced the hours for some of our facilities:
+To continue to provide you with safe, excellent care, we’ve temporarily moved to telemedicine visits or reduced the hours for some of our facilities:

-- Bendheim Integrative Medicine Center (open Mondays and Thursdays for select services as of June 1)
+- Bendheim Integrative Medicine Center (open Mondays and Thursdays for select services)

 - Charles Hallac Patient Recreation Center (within Memorial Hospital)